ahernsean/chatblade/README.md

 ### Piping content into chatblade

-If we have long prompts we don't want to type everytime, or just want to provide context for our query we can pipe into chatblade.
+If we have long prompts we don't want to type every time, or just want to provide context for our query we can pipe into chatblade.

 e.g.